 Make your own DIY sound synthesizer!
 Learn about the 555 chip, practice your soldering and circuit building skills, and make some old school sounds with the Atari Punk Console.

 The APC is a simple noisemaker circuit that is famous for its simplicity, elegance, and endless permutations.
 We will provide you with all the components and tools necessary to build this legendary gizmo, and we will guide you through the build and help you understand how electronic circuits work.
 Our Atari Punk Console kit is designed by Rob Cruickshank.
 It is a really high-quality kit, and easy to assemble.
 If you are new to electronics, it’s a great way to get your feet wet, and make some noise!

 About the Instructor: Tess Sutherland is a graduate of the Ryerson New Media program.
-She currently works as a New Media Specialist at Ryerson University and a Makerspace Technician and STEAM Educator at the Royal Ontario Museum.
 She has worked on a variety of interactive installations, including Micah Scott's Forest (commissioned for TIFF Kids digiPlayspace), and BitMorph, a location-based game commissioned by the Ontario Science Centre.
-You can find her work at tesssutherland.com
+She currently works at the Royal Ontario Museum as a Makerspace Technician and STEAM educator.
+You can find some of her work at tesssutherland.com.